EAA Safe Space Policy for Belgrade

 To report discrimination, harassment, assault, bullying or intimidation at EAA Annual Meetings or within an EAA context, please contact the Appeal and Anti-Harassment Committee either in person or by email to antiharassment@e-a-a.org.
 Provide details about the discrimination, harassment, assault, bullying or intimidation you have been subjected to, or which you witnessed or are aware of.
 The details describing the incident should be submitted in English.
 If available, it is recommended to submit supporting documents (e.g., emails, photographs, court or third-party decisions on a case) which can be in the original language.
 The Appeal and Anti-Harassment Committee will treat the identity of the persons involved in the case as well as the supporting documents confidentially (e.g., in terms of filing, sharing and discarding the documents).

-If the case or current circumstances are immediate (e.g., both the person making the complaint and the alleged offender are in attendance at an EAA Annual Meeting at the time), you can request an escort by a fellow EAA Member who will ensure that the EAA Safe Space Policy is observed.
-An escort can be requested either by sending an email to antiharassment@e-a-a.org or in person at the EAA desk, located next to the registration area.
+If the situation is urgent or requires immediate attention (e.g., both the person making the complaint and the alleged offender are involved in the online event at the time), you can request assistance by emailing helpdesk@e-a-a.org.
+A member of our team will ensure that the EAA Safe Space Policy is upheld and provide the necessary support.

 Filing a HABI complaint or notification with the AAHC before an Annual Meeting must occur within two weeks of the publication of the preliminary Annual Meeting programme; any complaints filed after this deadline will be reviewed and subject to ad hoc action.
 Complaints filed anonymously will not be considered by the committee.